juanmrad/todo-exercise/README.md

 ### POST /api/todos

-Create a new todo list with the passed in todo list. ( hint. make sure that the ids are restarted to to avoid having issues of multiple items having the same id)
+Create a new todo list item with the passed in todo item. ( hint. make sure that the ids are formatted appropriately to to avoid having issues of multiple items having the same id)

 ### PUT /api/todos/:id